xoseperez/mqtt2cloud/README.md

 # mqtt2cloud

-This daemon will subscribe to an MQTT broker and push values to different providers whenever a message is recevied from certain topics.
+MQTT2Cloud is a set of python daemons that will subscribe to an MQTT broker and push values to different providers whenever a message is recevied from certain topics.

 ## Requirements